-- Competitors need to be in charge of the tracking device(s) provided by event organisers but they will not be required to recharge their trackers or to turn them off or on.
+- Competitors need to be in charge of the tracking device(s) provided by event organisers and will be required to recharge their trackers and to turn them off and on.
+Instructions will be provided.

 - As well as the live-tracking GPS device supplied by the event organisers, every competitor should carry their own GPS device to make a back-up recording of their track.

 - Mobile coverage on the Lakeland Fells is limited.
 A satellite beacon, such as an InReach or SPOT, is strongly recommended as a personal emergency SOS device.

 - All entrants hold final responsibility for their own safety, both flying and on the ground.

 - No scoring movements are allowed in the hours between 9pm and 7am